jerymey/Portfolio-setup/README.md

 # 📖 [Portfolio: finish mobile version] <a name="about-project"></a>

-**[Portfolio: finish mobile version]** In this project, I set up the mobile header of my portfolio.
-My goal here is to set up and customize the header and navbar of my portfolio for mobile version.
+**[Portfolio: finish mobile version]** In this project, I set up the complete mobile version of my portfolio.
+My goal here is to set up and customize my portfolio for mobile version.

 ## 🛠 Built With <a name="built-with"></a>